 Part 1 (Phase Ib): To determine the safety and ability for subjects to tolerate APG-115 when combined with pembrolizumab, as well as the maximum tolerated dose in subjects with metastatic melanomas or solid tumors.
 Part 2 (Phase II): To determine the overall response rate of APG-115 when combined with pembrolizumab in the treatment of patients with unresectable or metastatic melanomas.
+To assess APG-115 as a monotherapy in patients with unresectable or metastatic melanomas and MPNST cohorts only.

 Histologically confirmed, unresectable or metastatic melanoma, and refractory or relapse after PD1 antibody treatment and ineligible for other standard of care therapy